AlonKellner/waloviz/README.md

 ### **Grow a Healthy Open-Source Community**

-By being Responsive to Users, and Welcoming to Beginner Conftributors.
+By being Responsive to Users, and Welcoming to Beginner Contributors.

 ## Roadmap